Egypt tweaks roadmap, may see presidential vote held first

 A spokeswoman for his Popular Current, Heba Yassin, said holding the presidential election ahead of the parliamentary vote would meet the demands of people who took to the streets against Mursi on June 30 to demand an early presidential vote.

-Mursi's Brotherhood won all elections after President Hosni Mubarak's downfall in 2011, drawing on its position as Egypt's best-organized party to defeat leftists and liberals in parliamentary and presidential polls.
+Mursi's Brotherhood won all elections after President Hosni Mubarak's downfall in 2011, drawing on its position as Egypt's best-organised party to defeat leftists and liberals in parliamentary and presidential polls.

 But the state has cracked down hard on the Brotherhood since Mursi's ouster, arresting thousands of its supporters including many of its leaders.
 The group says it wants nothing to do with the army-planned transition.

-It does not indicate how the minister of defense could be sacked or who has the authority to fire him.
+It does not indicate how the minister of defence could be sacked or who has the authority to fire him.

 It also allows the military to try civilians in military courts - a holdover from previous constitutions that is strongly opposed by democracy activists.
 The draft does, however, specify the crimes for which a civilian can be tried by the military.